samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 #####  Adding dynamic types to C#.
 Gavin Bierman, Erik Meijer, and Mads Torgersen.
 In European Conference on Object-Oriented Programming, ECOOP’10.
 Springer-Verlag, 2010.

+##### Interoperability in a Scripted World: Putting Inheritance and Prototypes Together 	Kathryn E. Gray
+FOOL 2010

 ##### Blame for All.
 Amal Ahmed, Robert Bruce Findler, Jeremy G. Siek, and Philip Wadler.